silvermine/standardization/README.md

 Notably, we have extensive JavaScript and TypeScript linting that is _not_ included in this repo.
 See [@silvermine/eslint-config][eslintconfig] and [@silvermine/eslint-plugin][eslintplugin] for those standards.
-They are not part of this repo because of specific naming requirements for providing ESLint config and plugins.
+They are not part of this repo because of specific naming requirements for providing Eslint config and plugins.

 ## Why?